gordonkoehn/nexus/README.md

 This project built upon the works other of members of the reseach group at ETH, who generously provided their brainworks/code:
 - Kim Taehoon (@arahangua)
     - /simulations/wp2*.py  -> originals & variations of provided scripts
-    - /conInf -> structure of analyis derived from his projects
+    - /conInf -> structure of analysis derived from his projects
 - Christian Donner (@christiando)
     - /tools/spyCon -> package written for functional connectivity inferrence